 Turks and Caicos: Domestic Taxation

-In the Turks & Caicos Islands there have historically been no taxes other than import duties (at varying rates), stamp duty on transfers of real estate and some official documents, a probate duty at 2% of assets up to a maximum of $550, some travel-related taxes, and business license fees for individuals who undertake professional or business activities.
+There have been no taxes in the Turks & Caicos Islands other than import duties (at varying rates), stamp duty on transfers of prpoerty and some official documents, a probate duty at 2% of assets up to a maximum of $550, some travel-related taxes, and business licence fees for individuals who undertake professional or business activities.

 The government has assured that there are no plans to introduce an income tax, despite the emergence of a substantial revenue shortfall following the financial crisis.
 Instead, the interim government plans to plug the fiscal gap by introducing a value-added tax (probably at 10%) from 2013.
 However, both major political parties votes in February 2013, to repeal the Value Added Tax Act.
 Other initiatives announced in the 2011-12 Budget include the introduction of an immediate 4% Customs Processing Fee, to be levied on all imported goods and importers; and, from 1 September 2011: a new carbon tax on electricity generators; a water sales tax on commercial customers and large residential customers; a 10% bank tax on non-interest bearing services provided by banks (replacing money transfer fees and stamp duty); and a 2.5% insurance tax on gross premiums for general insurance (excluding life and health premiums).